 1. Plasma Cutting

-Plasma cutting is a cutting process that employs heat to cut through metals or electrically conductive materials such as: aluminum, steel, brass, and copper.
-The thermal cutting process of this technology works by creating an electrical channel of ionized gas called plasma.
+Plasma cutting is a cutting process that employs heat to cut through metals or electrically conductive materials such as aluminum, steel, brass, and copper.
+The thermal cutting process of this technology works by creating an electrical channel of ionized gas, known as plasma.
 A gas (oxygen or nitrogen) passes through a small nozzle while subjected to a high electrical voltage.
 The result of this process is an electrical arc that strikes the material of choice to cut it.
-Plasma can reach temperatures upwards of 40,000°F, which melts and cuts through the material.
+Plasma can reach temperatures of up to 40,000°F, which melts and cuts through the material.

-This method of cutting is faster than conventional cutting methods including mechanical cutting and oxy-fuel cutting.
-Depending on the power of the device, materials of different thicknesses ranging from thin sheets to thick sheets can be cut.
-The cost of a plasma-cutting device can vary depending on the power and size of the system, as well as any additional features.
+This method of cutting is faster than conventional cutting methods, including mechanical cutting and oxy-fuel cutting.
+Various cuts can be made depending on the device's power and the thickness of the materials, ranging from thin sheets to thick sheets.
+The cost of a plasma-cutting device can vary depending on the power and size of the system, as well as any additional features it may have.
 On average, the price of a small, portable plasma-cutting system costs about $2,000, while a larger industrial-grade system costs about $10,000.
 The choice between a laser cutter and a plasma cutter will depend to a large extent on the specific requirements of the application.
 For instance, lasers are usually more expensive and cut greater levels of detail.
 On the other hand, plasma can be used to cut thicker metal plates than lasers.

 2. Waterjet Cutting

-Waterjet cutting works similarly to how erosion, an action of water, removes earthen materials from the surface of the ground.
-It is an accelerated erosion process that uses a high-pressure stream of water or a mixture of water and abrasive particles such as garnet to cut through materials.
+Waterjet cutting works similarly to how erosion, an action of water, removes earth materials from the surface of the ground.
+It is an accelerated erosion process that utilizes a high-pressure stream of water or a mixture of water and abrasive particles, such as garnet, to cut through materials.
 This cutting process takes place at a high speed; a high-pressure pump directs the water through a ruby or diamond nozzle to cut the material.
 During the process, a fast-moving stream of water erodes the material by creating a cutting path or a narrow kerf, usually 0.030" to 0.040" in width.

 The cost of a waterjet cutter is dependent on the complexity of the job, the size of the machine, and the thickness of the material being cut.
-A small waterjet cutter which costs about $60,000 is available.
-However, for one to make the most of one's investment, a waterjet cutting machine which starts at $100,000 is recommended.
-In certain situations, a waterjet cutter can be an effective replacement, particularly when its versatility in cutting a huge range of materials can be put to an advantage.
+A small waterjet cutter, which costs about $60,000, is available.
+However, for one to make the most of one's investment, a waterjet cutting machine, which starts at $100,000, is recommended.
+In certain situations, a waterjet cutter can be an effective replacement, particularly when its versatility in cutting a huge range of materials can be put to advantage.

 3. Flame Cutting Or Oxy-fuel Gas Cutting